frdeso/adding-kernel-tracepoints/README.md

 #####Traps

-The following lines expose where the tracepoint is placed in the de source code for each trap.
+The following lines expose where the tracepoint are placed in the de source code for each trap.
 I made this list to make sure i dont miss one of the trap.

 /*  0, Divide-by-zero */

+In DO_ERROR_INFO macro.

 Called [here](http://lxr.linux.no/linux+v3.8.5/arch/x86/kernel/traps.c#L209)